TL;DR

 Server-side tracking is gaining traction, enabling advertisers to send data directly to ad platforms without relying on third-party browser cookies.
 Meanwhile, Google is developing Privacy Sandbox to continue delivering interest-based advertising without individual-level tracking.

-As we navigate this transformed landscape, I'm curious: how do you think the digital marketing ecosystem will evolve?
+As we navigate this transformed landscape, the question remains: how will the digital marketing ecosystem evolve?
 Will new technologies effectively replace cookies?
 Will we see a renaissance in contextual advertising?
 Or is this the beginning of a more fundamental shift in how brands connect with audiences online?

 The only certainty is change – and those who adapt most quickly will thrive in this new reality.